localhorst87/trading_rl/README.md

 # trading_rl
 The project contains a complete environment and agent to use Deep Reinforcement Learning for trading.
 The environment uses the Quant Connect API in Python 3

+I always try to develope clean code and architecture that is readable for someone else.
+I do NOT use line breaks in my code as modern editors of IDEs can do it better for you...

 `Data Ingestion / Creating datasets`

 For data ingestion please make sure to install the LEAN environment first (https://github.com/QuantConnect/Lean).
 After installing LEAN and its dependencies, copy the QuantDataLoder notebook into your Lean/Launcher/bin/Debug directory and follow my documentation to create a Dataset object.